Stock: Selling

 Selling stock is procedurally similar to buying stock.
 Generally, the investor wants to buy low and sell high, if not in that order (short selling); although a number of reasons may induce an investor to sell at a loss, e.g., to avoid further loss.

 As with buying a stock, there is a transaction fee for the broker's efforts in arranging the transfer of stock from a seller to a buyer.
 This fee can be high or low depending on which type of brokerage, full service or discount, handles the transaction.

 After the transaction has been made, the seller is then entitled to all of the money.
 An important part of selling is keeping track of the earnings.
 Importantly, on selling the stock, in jurisdictions that have them, capital gains taxes will have to be paid on the additional proceeds, if any, that are in excess of the cost basis.

 Short selling

 Short selling consists of an investor immediately selling borrowed shares and then buying them back when their price has gone down (called "covering").
 Essentially, such an investor bets that the price of the shares will drop so that they can be bought back at the lower price and thus returned to the lender at a profit.

-Risks of short selling

-The risks of short selling stock are usually higher than those of buying stock.
-This is because the loss can theoretically be unlimited since the stock's value can theoretically go up indefinitely.
+The risks of short selling are usually higher than those of buying stock, as the loss can theoretically be unlimited since the stock's value can go up indefinitely in theory.